Overview

 API keys

 The config names an environment variable; the key itself stays out of the file.
-At startup the runtime reads the key from the environment variable named by api_key_env, defaulting to OPENAI_API_KEY / ANTHROPIC_API_KEY per provider:
+At startup the runtime reads the key from the environment variable named by api_key_env, defaulting to OPENAI_API_KEY / ANTHROPIC_API_KEY / GEMINI_API_KEY per provider:

 model: